Lucio Amelio: Tomb on Capri

 Lucio Amelio's grave is located on the Cimitero Acattolico, the non-Catholic cemetery, on the island of Capri.
 Many international writers and artists are buried there, such as the writer Norman Douglas and the French Baron Jacques d'Adelswärd-Fersen – whose house on Capri, the Villa Lysis, Amelio wanted to restore in the last few years of his life had.
 Amelio's gravestone, a large rectangular plate made of black Belgian marble was designed Amelio himself with the help of the art critic Michele Bonuomoa year before his death.
 In the middle of the marble slab, under the name of "Lucio Amelio", a circle is engraved, the interior of which, at the highest level of the sun, causes an intense light through a mirror effect; below is the inscription L'isola del Sonno (Isle of Sleep), which cites the title of a small object created by Joseph Beuys in Capri in the summer of 1974.

 Acting

-Lucio Amelio was also an actor and he worked with director Lina Wertmuller in four films.
+Amelio was also an actor and worked with director Lina Wertmuller in four films.